-WATAG together, we believe, with much of the community thinks that it is imperative that any Public transport Interchange developments are done in a way which fully addresses the need for a totally integrated plan for the whole of Box Hill MAC.
+Together with much of the community, WATAG believes it is imperative that any Public Transport Interchange developments are done in a way which fully addresses the need for a totally integrated plan for the whole of Box Hill MAC.

 Definitions in the Transport Integration Act

 Whitehorse could be sitting on multimillion-dollar Box Hill block if planning report recommends it be rezoned.

 The vacant Box Hill Bowls Club could bolster Whitehorse Council’s kitty to the tune of tens of millions of dollars if it’s sold to developers.

 WATAG recommends that Council give strong consideration to retaining this area as public open space.

 How virtual 3D modelling and simulation can help us create better cities